Daniel Itzig: Legacy

-His wife Miriam Wulff's ancestors included Rabbi Moses Isserles of Cracow and Joseph ben Mordechai Gershon.
+His wife Miriam Wulff's ancestors included Rabbi Moses Isserles of Kraków and Joseph ben Mordechai Gershon.
 Many of Itzig's thirteen children (see Itzig family) became influential in German Jewish society.
 Two of his granddaughters married two of Moses Mendelssohn's sons.
 One of them was Lea (née Solomon), mother of Felix Mendelssohn and Fanny Hensel, a pianist and composer.
 By her, Lea was grandmother of mathematician Kurt Hensel.
 A non-Jewish descendant of Daniel Itzig was Wilhelm Cauer.